SFH-Foundation/sfhfoundation/docs/gatherings/index.md

 ### Session 4

-The next talk will take place on **Saturday 19th June 2021** at **12PM CAT**.
+The last talk took place on **Saturday 19th June 2021**.

-This talk will be devoted to unpacking verses from the six chapters of the Universal Quran.
-Do join us for this important session in which the conversation will cover relevant issues facing humankind and the importance and relevance of the Noble Quran.
+This talk was devoted to unpacking verses from the six chapters of the Universal Quran.

 <div markdown="3" class="article-link">
-<a href="https://youtu.be/pC0v6ymlcJI" target="_blank">Set Reminder</a>
+<a href="https://youtu.be/pC0v6ymlcJI" target="_blank">Catch Up</a>
 </div>

 <a href="https://zahrapublications.pub/book-UniversalQuran.php#bookTitle" target="_blank" rel="noopener noreferrer">